Date: Friday 17 July 2020 - 25 July 2020

-Report Location: TBD @ 1500.
+Report Location: Augusta Armory @ 1500.
 Follow the USNSCC road signs.

 Fort Custer Training Center